blockchainsllc/in3-docs/docs/spec.md

 * only callable by the NodeRegistryLogic-contract

 #### registerNodeFor
-Registers a new node in the nodelist
+Registers a new node in the nodeList

 **Development notice:**
 * only callable by the NodeRegistryLogic-contract